 The appearance of augmented breasts after lactation, nurisng and breast feeding, will vary depending on the extent of breast engorgement, skin laxity, relative skin elasticity, implant size and implant placement.
 However, there is certainly to be some degree of ptosis (sagging).
 The degree of ptosis is not necessarily predictable.

 Thank you for your question.

 It is actually the pregnancy that has the effect on your breast.
 Your breasts will enlarge or become smaller regardless of whether you breastfeed or not.
 To what degree this will effect you is unknown.
 Also, these changes will only be magnified with the implants.
 It may be best to wait until after you are finished having children to avoid any further surgeries.
 However, if this is not in the near future, you could go ahead with the breast augmentation, but you may need a lift down the road.
 Definitely schedule a consultation with a plastic surgeon if this is something you are considering and express your concerns with pregnancy.

-Breast augmentation and pregnancy
+Breast feeding and implants